 The Club has had the honour to host the Scottish Regional Qualifier for the Open from 2006 - 2010 and Final Qualifier 2013.

 Perhaps the most important day in the club’s history was the Roosevelt Nine Nations tournament held on the Sunday preceding the 1972 Open at Muirfield.
 A galaxy of top professionals played that day including Tony Jacklin, Eric Brown, Dale Hayes, Christy O’Connor, Doug Sanders, Bob Charles and Mr Lu from Formosa.
 There was a notable incident at the ninth hole when Mr Lu hit his ‘wind assisted drive’ over the burn via the bridge!
 Allegedly, he was ‘raging’ at his caddie for not telling him there was a burn within range.
 The charity event finished in a tie for first place between Bruce Devlin and Tony Jacklin who returned scores of 67 in difficult windy conditions.

 Well known players who learned to play the game here include the late Alex Hay, the former BBC Television commentator, Professional and Managing Director at Woburn for many years.
 Jackie Little who became Head Professional at Wentworth and more recently Vikki Laing who played in the Curtis Cup and is currently playing on the Ladies European Tour.

 As the club approaches its centenary in just under 20 years we will continue to improve facilities for our members and visitors at ‘The Musselburgh Golf Club’.

-The Musselburgh Golf Club Monktonhall Edinburgh EH21 6SA
+The Musselburgh Golf Club Monktonhall Musselburgh EH21 6SA